oldfashionedjelly/oldfashionedjelly/README.md

 Hi there!
-I'm a nerdy high school student who loves programming, robotics, music, and art.
+I'm a high school student who loves programming, robotics, music, and art.

 <!--